PERFORMANCE INCENTIVE PLAN

 The Compensation Committee will, subject to the provisions of the Plan, establish such rules and regulations as it deems necessary or advisable for the proper administration of the Plan, and will make determinations and will take such other action in connection with or in relation to accomplishing the objectives of the Plan as it deems necessary or advisable.
 Each determination or other action made or taken by the Compensation Committee or the Management Committee pursuant to the Plan, including interpretation of the Plan and the specific conditions and provisions of the Awards granted hereunder will be final and conclusive for all purposes and upon all persons including, but without limitation, the Company, any Related Company, the Compensation Committee, the Management Committee, the Board, officers, the affected Employees of the Company or Related Companies, and any Participant or former Participant under the Plan, as well as their respective successors in interest.

 IV.
 Eligibility and Participation

 a.
 Eligibility.
-Eligibility for participation in the Plan is determined in the sole discretion of the Compensation Committee or the Management Committee.
+Eligibility for participation in the Plan is limited to those Employees who can make an appreciable contribution to the attainment of overall business objectives of the operating unit for which they work as determined in the sole discretion of the Compensation Committee or the Management Committee.
 An Employee is eligible to participate in the Plan if 1) the Employee is compensated in an amount at least equal to the minimum salary grade guideline established annually by the Management Committee, and 2) the Employee is recommended for participation in the Plan by his or her immediate superior and is approved for such participation by the operating head of the Employee's unit.

 V. Performance Criteria and Performance Goals